Jacob-Brown-950/pfBlockerNG/README.md

 1. **Traffic Analysis**:
    - I observed significant traffic from our public-facing Unifi networks, with the firewall forwarding around 500 million logs this month.

-2. **Generating Alerts**:
-   - I generated alerts by conducting registry SAM dumps, performing Nmap and Advanced IP Scanner scans, and executing brute force attempts on an Active Directory account.
-Additionally, I stored fake passwords in a text file and granted unusual permissions to another user in our Microsoft 365 tenant.
+## Alerts Generated

+To thoroughly test the security measures in place, I generated various alerts intentionally.
+The following activities triggered alerts in the system:

+1. **Registry SAM Dumps**:
+   - I executed SAM registry dumps on Windows devices to extract password hashes.
+This activity was detected by the SIEM, generating alerts indicating possible malicious attempts to access sensitive information.

+2. **Nmap and Advanced IP Scanner Scans**:
+   - Conducted port scans using Nmap and Advanced IP Scanner on the network.
+These scans revealed open ports and active services, which were logged and flagged as potential reconnaissance activities.

+3. **Brute Force Attempts on Active Directory (AD) Account**:
+   - I performed brute force attempts against a specific AD account, attempting to guess the password.
+The SIEM alerted me to the multiple failed login attempts, signaling possible credential stuffing or unauthorized access attempts.

+4. **Storage of Fake Passwords**:
+   - I created a text file containing fake passwords and accessed it from various machines on the network.
+This action raised alarms due to unusual behavior, as the file's access patterns did not align with normal user activities.

+5. **Granting Unusual Permissions in Microsoft 365 Tenant**:
+   - I altered permissions for another user in our Microsoft 365 tenant, granting them access that deviated from standard operational roles.
+This change was detected and flagged by the SIEM, indicating potential insider threats or misconfigurations.

 ## Conclusion